Updated May 16, 2023

 Introduction to MySQL REPLACE

-The MySQL REPLACE function is one of the string functions, which is used to replace all existences of a substring within the main string to result in a new substring.
+The MySQL REPLACE function is one of the string functions used to replace all existences of a substring within the main string to result in a new substring.

-This task in MySQL makes a case-sensitive function implementation while string replacement process.
+This task in MySQL makes a case-sensitive function implementation while the string replacement process.

-Hence, MySQL allows us to replace an old string with the new one in a column of the database table so that we can perform any handy search in the table and replace the needed one with the existing one record value.
+Hence, MySQL allows us to replace an old string with the new one in a column of the database table to perform any handy search and replace the needed one with the existing record value.

 REPLACE(Original_String, Substring1, Subtring2)